-This Blood Orange Citrus Salad with Homemade Orange Vinaigrette is ridiculously gorgeous, and tastes as good as it looks!
+This Blood Orange Citrus Salad with Homemade Orange Vinaigrette is ridiculously gorgeous, and tastes even better then it looks!

 Slices of vibrant blood orange full of berry flavor, crunchy, candied pecans, spicy red onion, creamy blue cheese crumbles on a bed of baby field greens with a drizzle of bright, homemade vinaigrette full of orange flavor makes for the ultimate citrus season salad!

 The inspiration for this salad is two parts.
-First, I’m in LOVE with blood oranges.
-I think the kids and I have been through about about the 10 bags of them since January.
-You can taste them in action in my Sticky Asian Blood Orange Chicken and see the collection I put together featuring them here.
+First, I’m in-LOVE with blood oranges!
+I think the kids and I have been through about about the 10 bags of them this month.
+You can taste them in action in my Sticky Asian Blood Orange Chicken and see my favorite collection of Blood Orange recipes here.

 How to make Blood Orange Citrus Salad with Orange Vinaigrette